-The risks associated with Procurement must be assessed.
-A procedure is in place to help NES staff to carry out this assessment.
-Assessments include ways to share and manage risk as well as advice and guidance on exit strategies (from contracts??) to minimise any impact to NES.
+The risks associated with Procurement are assessed as part of the project initiation.
+Assessments include ways to share and manage risk as well as advice and guidance on exit strategies to minimise any impact to NES.

 PRINCIPLE 4 - QUALIFIED AND EXPERIENCED STAFF RESOURCES